mbartnett/HTML-CSS-Code-Cleanup/README.md

 ## Description

-This challenge tested my ability to modify existing HTML and CSS templates to make them more semantic and accessible.
+This challenge tested my ability to simplify code in existing HTML and CSS templates and to make them more semantic and accessible for the user.

 ## Installation